apollographql/design-principles/principles/design-team.md

 - Always be shipping.
 - Iterate often.
 - Favor unblocking over blocking.
-- Embrace the seasonality of a project process.
-Take time to listen (research), and time to process and consider.
-Break the problem wide open.
-Start with story, and identify/build a clear narrative.
-Explore designs at the lowest possible fidelity level.
-Negotiate for alignment and scope.
-Participate in the build.
-Guide the ship.
-Take time to sharpen the saw, rest, and reflect before starting again.
 - Design is a communication tool, not just implementation instructions.
 Use design to drive the conversation, and help people communicate their vision.
 - Favor unblocking over blocking.
 Momentum is precious.
 - Disagree and commit.